 Worrying news out of Italy indicates that Giorgia Meloni is set to become the next prime minister.
 As the leader of the right-wing party Fratelli d’Italia, Meloni’s presumptive win is cause for concern for many Italians, notably LGBTQ+ people.
 Her party, Italian for Brothers of Italy, is forming a coalition government with two conservative parties, League and Forza Italia.
-Exit polls indicate they have won a majority of seats in Parliament which would make Meloni Italy’s first prime minister.
+Exit polls indicate they have won a majority of seats in Parliament which would make Meloni Italy’s next prime minister.
 Given her troubling history with LGBTQ+ issues and association with pro-fascist ideology, all eyes are on what happens next.

 Who is Giorgia Meloni?

 Giorgia Meloni is an Italian politician who got her start in government when she joined the youth wing of the Italian Social Movement.
 Also known as MSI, the Italian Social Movement was a far-right political party founded in 1946 by Giorgio Almirante.
 Notably, Almirante was chief of staff in Benito Mussolini’s last government, meaning this party has direct roots in neo-fascism.
 Almirante also wrote for La Difesa della Razza (The Defence of Race), a fascist biweekly magazine that published articles about biological racism and more.
 Meloni herself was once quoted calling Mussolini “a good politician, in that everything he did, he did for Italy.”
 Although she has since attempted to distance herself from her overtly fascist past, she was quoted praising Giorgio Almirante as recently as 2020.
 In a tweet marking the anniversary of his death, Meloni called him a “great man” and a “patriot.”